Materia-Journal/Materia_issue2/content/Pellini_Vesaluoma.md

 In *Sorrowful Women* and *St Clare* (**Fig. 14**), women are portrayed with similar soft and round facial characteristics, with the brush marks following the shape of the features.
 The modelling of the face of the central woman in *Sorrowful Woman* is done by first painting the darkest areas and shadows with iron earth pigments, and then building up the lighter areas and highlights with paint containing lead white; the darkest outlines are sometimes reinforced as the final touch.
 This buildup of paint is evidenced by the X-radiograph (**Figs. 15a, 15b**).

-Conversely, *St Joan* and *Reverend Bernard Walke and His Mother* are painted in a stylised and flat manner with crisp, dark outlines and a lack of modelling of light and shade (**Fig. 16**). *Reverend Bernard Walke and His Mother*, signed “Ann Walke,” is presumed to have been painted between 1911, when the couple married, and 1915, when the work was exhibited at the Grosvenor Galleries.[^48] *St Joan*, commissioned for St Hilary Church, appears to be a companion piece to the 1920 painting <a href="https://i2.wp.com/chct.info/wp-content/uploads/2015/03/CPF9487a.jpg)" target="_blank">*St Francis*</a> by Roger Fry hanging in the same church, and thus we believe it to have been painted around the same time.
+Conversely, <a href="https://i2.wp.com/chct.info/wp-content/uploads/2015/03/CPF9487a.jpg)" target="_blank">*St Joan*</a> and *Reverend Bernard Walke and His Mother* are painted in a stylised and flat manner with crisp, dark outlines and a lack of modelling of light and shade (**Fig. 16**). *Reverend Bernard Walke and His Mother*, signed “Ann Walke,” is presumed to have been painted between 1911, when the couple married, and 1915, when the work was exhibited at the Grosvenor Galleries.[^48] *St Joan*, commissioned for St Hilary Church, appears to be a companion piece to the 1920 painting *St Francis* by Roger Fry hanging in the same church, and thus we believe it to have been painted around the same time.

 {{< q-figure-group id="6.15a, 6.15b" grid="2" >}}
 {{< q-figure id="6.16" class="is-pulled-right" >}}